-When a user tries to open a blocked site, a blocking message will be displayed:
+When a user tries to open a blocked site, a blocking message will be displayed by avast!
+Web Shield:

 Shortly after installing avast!
-Free Antivirus 8, many users encounter brand new notifications from avast!
-Software Updater: "The software update status of your computer is CRITICAL" and "An important update relevant for security is available for:".
+Free Antivirus 2014, many users encounter notifications from avast!
+Software Updater: "The software update status of your computer is CRITICAL".

-This new feature checks if there are any security updates available for most important programs, such as web browsers and their add-ons.
-Free version of avast! will not apply these updates automatically (only paid version of avast!
-Premier can).
+This feature checks if there are any security updates available for most important programs, such as web browsers and common add-ons.
+Free version of avast! will not apply these updates automatically (only paid versions of avast! do).
 To get free automated updating, use Secunia PSI.

-Software Updater button is available in avast! user interface.
+Software Updater button is available in avast! main window, Tools tab.

-To configure the feature, click Settings in the top right of avast! user interface and open the Software Updater tab.
+To configure the feature, click Settings in the left part of avast! user interface, open the Tools tab and click Customize.

 If you have multiple users on your Windows PC, it is strongly recommended to tick the Allow update of system-wide products for administrators only check box.
 This will prevent avast! from notifying standard (non-administrator) users about programs that require administrative rights during installation.